Mary Mescal (firstname.lastname@example.org)

-Patricks passion for youth work began as a youth club volunteer.
-Now with 12 years experience he has developed a wisdom and knowledge around the work that he utilises in his role as a senior youth worker.
-With a Masters in recreation and leisure management, Patrick loves a challenge and he has been the instigator of a number of memorable international youth exchanges, most recently to Formigine in Italy.
-The success of the youth cafe is largely due to Patrick’s work with sessional workers and young people alike.
+Patrick’s passion for youth work began as a youth club volunteer.
+Now with 15 years experience, he has developed a wisdom and knowledge around the work that he utilises in his role as a senior youth worker.
+With a Masters in Recreation and Leisure Management, Patrick works with a number of varied youth programmes ranging from climate change to Youthbank.
+He also co-ordinates the ‘Journey to Taize’ programme and the Friday night youth café.
+He is also the Designated Liaison Person (Child Protection) for the organisation.

 Youth Worker & Team Leader

 A senior youth worker on the Compass Garda youth diversion project, Paul is a long serving member of the organisation, first joining us in 2001.
 Paul has a wealth of experience and knowledge, with a strong commitment to ensuring young people are given opportunities to thrive.
 Paul has been instrumental in the transformation of Desart Hall into a youth centre.
 With a masters in youth studies, he has extensive experience of working with young people, families and communities and loves to be part of the positive change.
 Paul works directly with young people on the Compass project both in groups and on a one-to-one basis.

 Organised and efficient, for the past 11 years Phil has been responsible for the day-to-day running of the organisation.
 Phil ensures the finance and admin side of the organisation is running smoothly.